quicwg/quic-v2/draft-ietf-quic-v2.md

 in {{Section 7.3 of QUIC}}.

 The server cannot send CRYPTO frames until it has processed the client's transport parameters.
-Therefore, the server MUST send all CRYPTO frames using the negotiated version.
+The server MUST send all CRYPTO frames using the negotiated version.

 The client learns the negotiated version by observing the first long header